 Status code = not SUCCESS (one of the values from 9.4.1.9 (Status Code field)) indicates that the resources could not be accepted.
 The RDE may be followed by a suggested Resource Descriptor that could have been accepted.

 A response to a successful resource request (other than in a Reassociation Request frame) may contain a reassociation deadline.
-If the FTO does not initiate a Reassociation Request frame with the target AP within the reassociation deadline (if appropriate), then the AP releases resources held for that FTO.
+If the FTO does not initiate a Reassociation Request frame with the target FTR within the reassociation deadline (if appropriate), then the FTR releases resources held for that FTO.

-AP procedures
+FTR procedures

-When a RIC appears in a request message, the AP shall check its ability to allocate one resource for each RDE in the RIC in the order appearing in the RIC.
+When a RIC appears in a request message, the FTR shall check its ability to allocate one resource for each RDE in the RIC in the order appearing in the RIC.
 In a Reassociation Request frame, the QoS Capability element shall be processed prior to the QoS resource requests in the RIC.

-The behavior of the AP shall be identical to that described in the flowchart in Figure 13-30 (Overview of RIC processing at an AP).
+The behavior of the FTR shall be identical to that described in the flowchart in Figure 13-30 (Overview of RIC processing at an FTR).

 TGbe editor: Change title of Figure 13-30 to “Overview of RIC processing at a FTR”:

-As shown in Figure 13-30 (Overview of RIC processing at an AP), the Resource Descriptors are examined by the AP in the order presented, and the first that could have been allocated is accepted.
+As shown in Figure 13-30 (Overview of RIC processing at an FTR), the Resource Descriptors are examined by the FTR in the order presented, and the first that could have been allocated is accepted.
 Thus the preference ordering by the FTO is honored.

-The target AP’s SME examines the resource requests in the RIC.
+The target FTR’s SME examines the resource requests in the RIC.
 For requests that require processing by the MAC sublayer, the SME generates an MLME-RESOURCE-REQUEST-LOCAL.request primitive.
 The MAC shall respond with MLME-RESOURCE-REQUEST-LOCAL.confirm primitive that indicates whether the MAC has accepted the resource request.
 The SME may also send these resource requests to an external entity such as a backend QoS module for its consideration; these procedures are beyond the scope of this standard.
 The acceptance of a TSPEC by the target AP results in the resource allocation for a TS at the target AP.

-In response to a RIC-Request, the AP shall construct a RIC-Response.
+In response to a RIC-Request, the FTR shall construct a RIC-Response.
 The RIC-Response shall contain one RDE for each RDE in the RIC-Request.
 The RDEs shall be in the same order as in the request, and the RDE Identifier field in each RDE shall be the value of the RDE Identifier field in the corresponding RDE in the request.
 The Status Code field in the RDE shall be set according to the result of the allocation request as follows:

 Status code = SUCCESS indicates that the resource request has been accepted.
 The RDE shall also be followed by the Resource Descriptor that was accepted.

 Status code = not SUCCESS indicates that the resources could not be accepted.
 The Status Code field contains a value from 9.4.1.9 (Status Code field) indicating the reason for the failure.
-In this case, the AP may include a single Resource Descriptor following the RDE indicating a suggested resource that could have been accepted.
+In this case, the FTR may include a single Resource Descriptor following the RDE indicating a suggested resource that could have been accepted.
 The Resource Count field shall be set to 0 or 1 depending whether the suggested Resource Descriptor is attached.
 A not SUCCESS status code in an RDE shall not cause a not SUCCESS status code in the frame containing the RIC.